thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 * Supports message filtering by type or direction (uplink, downlink)
 * Can store raw frames in a binary file for later decoding or archiving purposes.

-[Airframes.io](https://app.airframes.io/about) supports all three, personally I like dumpvdl2 as it has a much richer output that I find very helpful (noise floor and signal data just to name two).
+[Airframes.io](https://app.airframes.io/about) supports feeds from all three, personally I like dumpvdl2 as it has a much richer output that I find very helpful (noise floor and signal data just to name two).

 ## Building / Installing the Software
 You can script the following commands, but I like to copy paste each one to ensure it runs without error.